ml-tooling/ml-workspace/README.md

 ### Multi-user setup

 The workspace is designed as a single-user development environment.
-For a multi-user setup, we recommend to deploy [🧰 ML Hub](https://github.com/ml-tooling/ml-hub).
+For a multi-user setup, we recommend deploying [🧰 ML Hub](https://github.com/ml-tooling/ml-hub).
 ML Hub is based on JupyterHub with the task to spawn, manage, and proxy workspace instances for multiple users.

 <details>
 <summary>Deployment (click to expand...)</summary>